Brian151/UnNamed-html5-Game-Library/examples and prototypes/readme.txt

 1. The official in-library name of this UI effect is undecided.
 2. Until feature is completed, it is not an official feature of the UI API in my game library, sorry.

+tech demo 7 :
+Purpose:
+1] test progress meter classes
+2] test dynamic script loading via the script importer util
+directory: 0_7_0
+notes:
+not runnable as-is.
+Keeping different versions of the library in the demo directory would start taking up a lot of space.
+Should work with any version of the library 0.7.0 and up.
+This will change in the future as I standardize other features, thus the other tech demos start using the same exact library code.